Drug Evaluation Committee 2007-02 Obligation to Report Adverse Reactions to Over-the-Counter Drugs Adjunctively Used in Conjugation (Part 2)

 -

-The contract regarding SDV is based on Article 13 of the GCP, which confirms as a contract clause that the medical institution has approved the inspection of source documents.
+The contract regarding SDV is based on Article 13 of the GCP, which confirms as a contractual provision that the medical institution has consented to the inspection of source documents.

 -

-Safety information related to clinical trials at the implementing medical institution will be collected by monitors, and the sponsor will take necessary actions.
+Safety information related to clinical trials at the implementing medical institution is collected by the monitors, and as the sponsor, we will take necessary actions.
 The handling of such safety information and how to respond to it are usually stipulated in the SOP of each company in accordance with the Pharmaceutical Affairs Law and related regulations.

 As stated in the previous official opinion, pharmaceutical companies are obliged to collect information whenever they become aware of the occurrence of adverse reactions to their marketed drugs.

-With the enforcement of the Pharmaceutical Affairs Act (November 25, 2014), minor changes were made to the description.
+With the enforcement of the Pharmaceutical Affairs Law (November 25, 2014), we have made minor improvements to the description.